jump-dev/JuMP.jl/docs/src/solutions.md

 !!! warning "Querying after modification"
     If a solved model is modified, then querying the solution is undefined behaviour.
-Adding, deleting, or modifying a constraint (or variable) may invalidate the any part of the solution (e.g., the values of variables distinct from the ones deleted/modified).
+Adding, deleting, or modifying a constraint (or variable) may invalidate any part of the solution.

 ```@meta
 # TODO: How to accurately measure the solve time.